jsbmg/mist/README.md

 # Mist

 Mist is a directory syncer with GPG-encrypted remote storage.
 It is intended to be used as a secure way to share directories between computers that have access to a remote SSH server, such as Rsync.net, without leaving sensitive information such as documents or passwords in the open.
-It uses on two external programs, [GPGME](https://www.gnupg.org/software/gpgme/index.html) and [Unison](https://www.cis.upenn.edu/~bcpierce/unison/).
+It utilizies two external programs, [GPGME](https://www.gnupg.org/software/gpgme/index.html) and [Unison](https://www.cis.upenn.edu/~bcpierce/unison/).

 **Advantages**:
 * Simple to use and secure